Lucid-Karma/Solidity-BNB-Chain-Development-Bootcamp-FinalProject/README.md

 # Solidity-BNB-Chain-Development-Bootcamp-FinalProject

 Welcome to the Web3 Safe Lock DApp project repository!
+This project is the first part of the final project of the Solidity & BNB Chain Development Bootcamp.
 This decentralized application (DApp) leverages blockchain technology to implement a Safe Smart Contract on the BNB Chain.
 This contract acts as a secure vault for users to lock their tokens for a specified period, earning rewards over time.

 ## Table of Contents
   - [Overview](#overview)